jamesalonzoAI2C/my_100DoC/100-Days-of_Code/0.12/Beginner Scope.md

 enemies outside function: 1

 ```
-The variable declared above the code block is a *global* variable and the variable assigned inside the functions is a *local*variable.
+The variable declared above the code block is a *global* variable and the variable assigned inside the functions is a *local* variable.

-Another example is in block (3).
+Below is another example.
 ```python
 def drink_potion():
     potion_strength = 2